CertifaiAI/data-science-fundamentals/day_4/Installation.md

 ![image](./assets/Installation/pgAdmin_Desktop_05.png)

-Step 6: If you have successfully connected to the database, you will see a dashboard as shown below.
+Step 6: If you have successfully connected to the database server, you will see a dashboard as shown below.

 ![image](./assets/Installation/pgAdmin_Desktop_06.png)